halilkaankarakoc/dependency-version-checker/README.md

 # version-checker
 Version checker service gets expired datas and performs the following steps:
-  - fetch dependency files from repository provider.
+  - fetches dependency files from repository provider.
   - parses and extracts dependencies.
   - checks versions from related registry.
 After these steps, it sends datas to `mail-sender` service.